Neminem1203/FetchPoints/README.md

 ## Testing

 To run the test cases, you have to run the app.py first then run the test.py.
+You may be required to install `importlib` and `requests`.
+If you don't have it, use `pip install importlib requests`.

 `WARNING`: Testing resets the database so only do this during development.